BuilderIO/builder/packages/sdks/PUBLISHING.md

 ## ⚠️ WARNING ⚠️: Do not publish packages manually

-The SDKs are meant to be published using the `release-sdk` script, and never manually released.
+The SDKs are meant to be published using the Github Action, and never manually released.
 This is because the script does a few important things:

 - Guarantees that all dependencies are properly built.
 - Updates the `SDK_VERSION` constant in each SDK to match the version you are about to publish.
 The Visual Editor uses this constant to tell us which version of the SDK is being used on a given page.
 This helps our team a lot when debugging user issues.